galen211/usdc/README.md

 |2021-06-17 | 23265686419|CapMrktCurUSD |Ethereum   |
 |2021-06-18 | 23499032393|CapMrktCurUSD |Ethereum   |

 Fetch and store the amount of daily active USDC supply on Ethereum in a tibble data frame.
-Note that this function uses the CoinMetrics API field `SplyAct1d`.
+Note that this function uses the Coin Metrics API field `SplyAct1d`.
 Other metrics can also be substituted.
 ```r
 df <- fetch_historical_ethereum(metric = "SplyAct1d")
 tail(df)